-For the CCRIF instrument, payouts are made on the basis of exceeding a pre-established trigger event loss.
-This trigger loss is derived from a simulated loss event set that is generated by a model.
-The model takes hazard inputs (wind speed and storm surge in the case of tropical cyclones, ground shaking for earthquakes and rainfall amount for rainfall events) from independently-provided input data.
+For the CCRIF instrument, payouts are made on the basis of exceeding a pre-established trigger event loss which is estimated in a model in which hazard inputs are generated (wind speed and storm surge in the case of tropical cyclones, ground shaking for earthquakes and rainfall amount for excess rainfall events) from independently-provided input data.
 These hazard levels are then applied to pre-defined government exposure to produce a loss estimate.

 Policies are triggered if the modelled loss is above a minimum value specified in the contract.
 Payouts above the trigger level increase with the level of modelled loss, up to a pre-defined coverage limit.
-Therefore payouts can be calculated and made very quickly because there is no need for an actual loss assessment to estimate damage after an event.
+Therefore payouts can be calculated and made very quickly because there is no need to estimate damage after an event.